Lucadeverteuil/IndividualAssignmentGithub/README.md

 if you clock key three into yourkeyboard then press enter it will print a random intiger from the array if you press anytother buttons the application will close down

-## hank you for reading the readme.mfd file
+## Thank you for reading the readme.mfd file

+---